 have been submitted to and approved by the Customer (such approval may not be withheld unreasonably), the Contractor shall so notify the Customer, giving list of the works which have not been performed by that date and the Contractor’s plans for performing it.

 The Customer shall provide draft of the Project Closing Certificate stating the date of provisional acceptance.
-After receiving the Contractor’s notice, the Customer shall verify whether all the relevant obligations of the Contractor under this Contract have been duly performed, the Customer:
+After receiving the Contractor’s notice, the Customer shall, within fourteen (14) days of receiving the notice, verify whether all the relevant obligations of the Contractor under this Contract have been duly performed, the Customer:

 will sign the Project Closing Certificate drafted by the Customer and deliver it to the Contractor; or